What You Will Learn

 A properly configured system is required to fully participate in this course.
 If you do not carefully read and follow these instructions, you will likely leave the class unsatisfied because you will not be able to participate in hands-on exercises that are essential to this course.
 Therefore, we strongly urge you to arrive with a system meeting all the requirements specified for the course.

 You can use the latest version of Windows 10, macOS 10.15.x or later, or Linux that also can install and run VMware virtualization products described below.
+Note: Apple systems using the M1 processor cannot perform the necessary virtualization at this time and cannot be used for this course.
 You also must have 8 GB of RAM or higher for the VM to function properly in the class.

 It is critical that your CPU and operating system support 64-bit so that our 64-bit guest virtual machine will run on your laptop.